jacobxk/setup_macOS_for_R/README.md

 Install XQuartz and Java.
 XQuartz is required for "full functionality" in R.
 The default Homebrew version of R does not include this.
-Some version of TeX is required build PDF vignettes in R. TinyTeX, suggested by robsalasco, is much smaller and lighter than the full MacTeX and works very nicely with R.
+Some version of TeX is required build PDF vignettes in R. TinyTeX, suggested by @robsalasco, is much smaller and lighter than the full MacTeX and works very nicely with R.

 ```bash